SaeedMPro/AES128-vhdl/README.md

 make clean
 ```

-3. Check the waveform or console output for **PASS/FAIL** results from the testbenches.
+3. Check the waveform results from the testbenches.

 ---